namenroodles04/ZENITH_Worldbuilding/ZENITH Android Virus Stages.md

 - Regardless of model, all Entech-made androids carry the ZENITH virus.
 It is a matter of the android suppressing the virus themselves as to not get "infected."

 # Spread of ZENITH Virus #
+*These stages are mostly documented by NAIL in an effort to better eliminate Androids.
+It should be noted that Vulture does conduct seperate investigations (as mentioned through their interrogations), but suffer from not being as organized.*
 ### Stage 1 ###
 - October 13th, 2305 is the first instance of the ZENITH virus.
 - Symptoms include lack of verbal speech, highly mechanical and stiff movement, and black "eyes" (optic sensors).